FloatingBlob/Personal-Website/README.md

 looks pretty cool tho

 To do list:
-- look into creating horizontal scroll dots for the slides
 - create a seperate sub page for all the references in the website
 - look into jumpscare when button
 - look into animations e.g the text coming from the left and right